Gallup93/local_spotlight_react_2021/README.md

-This repository is a playground for the revision of the original Local Spotliight V1 which was created as a school project in 2020.
+This repository started as a playground for the revision of the original Local Spotliight V1 which was created as a school project in 2020.
 - Original LS Repo: https://github.com/Gallup93/local_spotlight
 - Original LS Live Heroku: https://polar-caverns-76159.herokuapp.com/